This post may contain affiliate links. Please read my disclosure for more information.

 A bowl of ramen noodles is a great quick fix, but not great for your health in the long run.

 So, how can you fix this?

-In this article, we will look at 40 inexpensive ingredients that will keep you going throughout these rough times.
+In this article, we will look at 40 inexpensive ingredients and cheap foods that will keep you going throughout these rough times.

 Let’s get started.

 Looking for a Quick Way to Earn Money?